dyitsme/personal_sitev2/content/projects/spotify-ml.md

 ---
 ## About project

-A case study that examines that popularities of a song per genre using regression models such as `linear regresion`, `logistic regression`, and `neural networks`.
-It uses the spotify music dataset that is composed of 17,996 songs.
-The hyperparameters were tuned by using grid search, thus increasing the performance of said models.
+A case study that examines that popularities across several genres using regression models such as `linear regresion`, `logistic regression`, and `neural networks`.
+It used the spotify music dataset which is composed of 17,996 songs.
+The hyperparameters were tuned by using grid search, thus increasing the performance of these models.

 ## Getting started
 1. Clone the repository or download the zip